romkatv/powerlevel10k/README.md

 Overwhelmed?
 Try the beautiful and powerful Meslo from Nerd Fonts.
 Download these [four ttf files](https://github.com/romkatv/dotfiles-public/tree/master/.local/share/fonts/NerdFonts), double-click on each and press "Install".
 This will make `MesloLGS NF` font available to all applications on your system.
-Configure your terminal to use `MesloLGS NF`:
+Configure your terminal to use this font:

 - **iTerm2**: Open *iTerm2 → Preferences → Profiles → Text → Change Font* and set *Family* to `MesloLGS NF`.
 - **Visual Studio Code**: Open *File → Preferences → Settings*, enter